dmparrow30011935/rasabot-di/data/nlu.md

 - have you gone to collage?
 - did you go to Uni?
 - do you have a degree?
+- yes what are your qualifications?
+- Where did you go to college?

 ## intent:question_education
 - do you enjoy it there?
 - was studying there good?
+- what are you qualifications?

 ## intent:js_knowledge
 - So how well do you know JavaScript?